RaphaelIT7/gmod-holylib/README.md

 #### void HLTVClient:ClientPrint(string message)
 Prints the given message into the client's console.

+> NOTE: It won't add `\n` at the end of the message, so you will need to add it yourself.

 #### bool HLTVClient:IsValid()
 Returns `true` if the client is still valid.